-- Acceptable trim materials are smartboard, aluminum, or raised acrylic stucco. - Trim must extrude, or sit proud of the wall material (0.5") - Homes with modern expressions may not require window trims providing windows suit wall space without and are of adequate size. - Eavestrough colours are to match the fascia colour. - Rainware must be limited on exposed elevations.
+- Acceptable trim materials are smartboard, wood, or raised acrylic stucco.
+Aluminum trim will not be permitted. - Trim must extrude or sit proud of the wall material (0.5"). - Homes with modern expressions may not require window trims providing windows suit wall space without and are of adequate size. - Eavestrough colours are to match the fascia colour. - Rainware must be limited on exposed elevations.
 Downspouts should take place on side and rear elevations of homes only. - Soffits may be prefinished metal wood tone products or finishes are encouraged.